srinivasan-sharan/mlproject/README.md

 ------
 To run this project, download and unzip the file.

+using the anaconda prompt, cd into the working directory and then follow the instructions:

-create a virtual env using anaconda, then after activating the env run the following commands:
+create a virtual env using anaconda:
+`conda create -p venv python==3.8 -y`

+activate the virtual env using:
+`conda activate venv/`

-install the dependencies using :
+after activating the virtual environment, uncomment the `-e` in requirements.txt and then install the dependencies using :
 `pip install -r requirements.txt`

 then to run the file use: